emelyrosbach/SoS/README.md

 ## Contents

-- **StudyPlatform:** The `StudyPlatform/` directory contains the Django project source code for the experiment interface, which participants used to rate tumor cell percentages.
+- This directory contains the Django project source code for the experiment interface, which participants used to rate tumor cell percentages.
 The `static/` subdirectory houses the study materials, including image patches from different H&E stained tissue slides (licensed under Creative Commons).

 ## Running the online experiment interface

 1. Clone or download this repository and extract the files into a directory of your choice.
-Afterwards navigate to the `StudyPlatform/` subdirectory.
+Open the extracted folder.

 2. Make sure you have Python installed, then create a new virtual environment and install the `requirements.txt` file, e.g. with
 ```